DannyBen/yamlcon/spec/README.md

 # Tests

-To test, run `run spec` or `run spec NAME` from the repository's root folder.
+To test, run `bundle exec run spec` or `bundle exec run spec NAME` from the repository's root folder.